Fraud-Detection-and-Defense/lego-docs/README.md

 **Docker File**

 A Docker image is built from a Dockerfile.
 This file is the configuration file, and describes several things: from what previous docker image you are building this one, how to configure the OS, and what happens when you run the container.
-In a sense, it’s a little bit like the DESCRIPTION + NAMESPACE files of an R package, which describes which are the dependencies to your package, gives meta information, and states which functions and data are to be available to the users library()ing the package.
+It describes which are the dependencies to your package, gives meta information, and states which functions and data are to be available to the users.

 So, let’s build a very basic Dockerfile for R, focused on reproducibility.
 The idea is this one: I have today an analysis that works (for example contained in a .R file), and I want to be sure this analysis will always work in the future, regardless of any update to the packages used.